DePayFi/public-documentation/docs/payments/integrate/button.md

 ## Dynamic configuration

-To pass a dynamic configuration to the widget, such as for conveying dynamic prices or for initiating dynamic redirects after successful payments, you'll need to activate dynamic configurations for the specified integration.
+To pass a dynamic configuration to the button, such as for conveying dynamic prices or for initiating dynamic redirects after successful payments, you'll need to activate dynamic configurations for the specified integration.

 After activation, your dynamic configuration - supplied via an API endpoint from your system - must return a valid widget configuration.
 This configuration should, at a minimum, detail the accepted payments, including blockchains, tokens, amount, and receiver.